Skip to content

 # Compute distance transform of binary volume

-distance = scipy.ndimage.distance_transform_edt(bin_vol)
+distance = scipy.ndimage.distance_transform_edt(binary_volume)

 # Find peak coordinates in distance transform